-The following items are important pieces of information to provide a Electronic Manufacturing Services (EMS) provider.
-The information contained here can shorten box build assembly time lines and provide for a higher quality electromechanical assembly.
+The following items are important pieces of information to provide an Electronic Manufacturing Services (EMS) provider.
+The information contained here can shorten box build assembly timelines and provide for a higher quality electromechanical assembly.

 Dimensions of the unit include detail on size and weight of the assembly.
 This detail gives the EMS the necessary information to make decisions about how the units will be handled throughout the complete box build assembly process.
 Storage, transportation, packaging, and shipping are all processes that are influenced by dimension information.